 INTRODUCTION

-The confluence of ecological and evolutionary theory has the potential to greatly illuminate biodiversity dynamics through space and time.
-However, disentangling the relative influence of local ecological processes from evolutionary and historical processes remains challenging (Ricklefs 2004).
-Traditionally, the evolutionary processes of speciation and extinction are viewed as regulating regional species pools, and as occurring largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
-Classic ecological mechanisms are viewed as packing standing diversity into local communities through competition, facilitation, and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
+The integration of ecological and evolutionary theory has the potential to reveal dynamics that generate biodiversity.
+Contemporary biodiversity is an unresolved product of speciation, extinction and dispersal all conditioned by ecological interactions.
+Because these processes occur on different temporal and spatial scales and may be interactive with nonlinear feedbacks and lags among them, disentangling the relative influence of local ecological processes from evolutionary and historical processes is challenging (Ricklefs 2004).

+The evolutionary processes of speciation and extinction tend to be viewed as regulating regional species pools, occurring in a manner largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
+Ecological mechanisms tend to be viewed as packing standing diversity into local communities through competition, facilitation, and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
 Recent theoretical advances have further refined the causes and consequences of ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011; Rosindell et al., 2012), re-vitalized classical niche-based mechanisms such as niche partitioning (Tilman, 2004; Chesson, 2000), competition and predation (Borer et al., 2014), and put species interactions in a network theoretic context (Williams & Martinez, 2000; Brose et al., 2006; Berlow et al., 2009).
 The combined advances of ecological theory, with its broad predictive power, and insights into evolutionary mechanisms based on inference from contemporary patterns of species, genetic, or phylogenetic diversity (e.g., Kreft & Jetz 2007; Jetz & Fine 2012; Wiens & Donoghue 2004; Wiens et al 2011) have set the stage to address longstanding questions of how evolutionary history can drive common patterns in contemporary ecology (Ricklefs, 1987).

-Here, we propose an integrative framework of evolutionary community assembly and provide an initial test using arthropod lineages in the model archipelago of the Hawaiian Islands.
+Here, we propose an integrative framework to study evolutionary community assembly and provide an initial test using arthropod lineages in the model archipelago of the Hawaiian Islands.
 Using published data, we estimate (1) the development of genetic discontinuity and the extent to which taxa across communities differ in the rates that populations change from panmixia to fully differentiated species.
 This is contextualized with (2) macroecological metrics of community structure, using predictions from statistical steady state and ecological network theory to examine changes over the chronosequence.

 Hotspot oceanic archipelagos as model systems